 Family Travel Health Advice

-Generally speaking, children are more liable to become ill than adults from travel related illnesses as they have weaker immune systems.
-The most common illnesses and ailments include insect bites, sunburn, skin rashes and diarrhea.
+Generally speaking, children are more liable to become ill than adults from travel-related illnesses as they have weaker immune systems.
+The most common illnesses and ailments include insect bites, sunburn, skin rashes and diarrhoea.

 Being prepared for how to handle both minor and major ailments while travelling should help put your mind somewhat at ease.
 Some of the really basic travel health advice for kids includes;

-- Always put on sunscreen and “slip, slop, slap” when out in the sun, remembering the sun’s rays can be far more penetrating in different parts of the world, particularly the southern hemisphere where the ozone layer is much thinner (visit Sun Smart if planning a trip Down Under) or at higher altitudes
+- Always put on sunscreen and “slip, slop, slap” when out in the sun, remembering the sun’s rays can be far more penetrating in different parts of the world, particularly the southern hemisphere, where the ozone layer is much thinner (visit Sun Smart if planning a trip Down Under) or at higher altitudes

-- Make sure you follow travel advice on vaccines for your destination, and keep alert to any World Health Organisation (WHO) alerts (see resources at the end of this page)
+- Make sure you follow travel advice on vaccines for your destination and keep alert to any World Health Organisation (WHO) alerts (see resources at the end of this page)

 - Take out travel insurance.
 Whilst some countries have reciprocal health cover, many do not.
-Particularly when travelling with children its just a risk not worth taking
+Particularly when travelling with children it’s just a risk not worth taking

 - Keep important emergency numbers programmed in your phone and with your travel documents

-Commonly asked travel health questions
+Commonly asked travel health questions for family travellers

 How early can I travel after having a baby?

 If the child is born away from your home country you will likely need things like document translations and to apply for citizenship in your home country before the passport will be issued, and there won’t necessarily be an embassy in your origin country to rely upon an immediate turnaround.
 You may also need a residency Visa or re-entry permit to return from your travels.

-From a health perspective however, assuming there were no complications during delivery for either you or the child and a passport is not required, you could in theory fly within a couple of days – do check with the individual airline however as rules vary from two days to one week.
+From a health perspective, however, assuming there were no complications during delivery for either you or the child and a passport is not required, you could, in theory, fly within a couple of days – do check with the individual airline however as rules vary from two days to one week.